JiscCTI/misp-docker/pages/configuration/custom.md

 ***NOTE:*** MISP will only load the taxonomy into the database if either (i) the namespace doesn't already exist in the database or (ii) the version number specified in `machinetag.json` is greater than the version number already loaded into the database.

+## Custom Terms Files

+To install a Terms & Conditions file, place it in `./terms/`, a `.html` or `.pdf` file is recommended but any file will be copied into place.

+`MISP.terms_file` needs to be set to the filename for MISP to use the file, additionally for HTML content it is recommended to set `MISP.terms_download` to `false`, for all other file types it is recommended to set `MISP.terms_download` to `true`.